 Students will take turns acting as discussion facilitators for the class.
-Two or three students will act as facilitators each week, preparing a summary of the week's readings (students may wish to divide these and coordinate them with their reading reflections) and preparing discussion questions for the class (which may be drawn from the questions posted to the discussion board).
+Two or three students will act as facilitators each week, preparing a summary of points from the week's readings they wish to discuss further (students may wish to divide these and coordinate them with their reading reflections) and preparing discussion questions for the class (which may be drawn from the questions posted to the discussion board).
 Students should expect to facilitate discussion at least twice during the semester, though this may vary slightly depending on the number of students enrolled in the class.
 All students are expected to arrive to class having completed the readings and prepared to actively engage in discussion.
+Every student is expected to contribute to discussion every week.